Margaux-Armfield/stop_detector/README.md

 - `final_stops.csv` - a csv file containing the final stop points for individuals (i.e. most recent stop if there are more than one for a given individual), detected matching the configuration parameters, with the following columns:
   - `stop_id`: string - the unique identifier for the stop (trajectory_id + start_time of stop)
   - `geometry`: point - the latitude and longitude position of the stop
-  - `start_time`: timestamp - the time the stop began,
+  - `start_time`: timestamp - the time the stop began
   - `end_time`: timestamp - the time the stop ended
   - `traj_id`: string - the unique identifier of the trajectory that this stop was detected in
   - `duration_s`: time duration - the time duration in seconds of the stop